nuxeh/url-bot-rs/README.md

 A database may be specified, which is used to cache posted links, so that if the same URL is posted again, the original poster and the time posted is added to the returned message.
-This feature can be enabled or disabled within the `[features]` section of the configuration file.
+This feature can be enabled using the `history` feature within the `[features]` section of the configuration file.

-History is also enabled if a path is specified with `--db=<path>` or in the configuration, the given path will be used to store a SQLite database, otherwise a default path will be used according to the XDG specification.
-If no file exists at the specified path, it will be created.
+Currently supported database type strings are:

+- `in-memory`
+- `sqlite`

-If history is enabled, no database type is specified in the `[database]` section of the configuration, and no database path has been specified, an in-memory database will be used.
+The database type may be specified in the `[database]` configuration section, as field `type`.
+A corresponding path to use for the database may be given as field, `path`.

 ## Install from source